What you can in fact see in the sky

 People tend to associate the moon with the night.
 But the moon is only up half the time the sun is down.
 On the other hand, it is possible in some cases to see the moon in daylight.
 If the moon is at least a quarter it is also visible when the sun is up.
 Otherwise, it shines too weakly for us to discern it.
 Still the movements of the moon could already be documented by early state societies.
 This eventually led to them being able to predict solar eclipses.
 By then it was clear solar eclipses are caused by the moon passing in front of the sun.
 Those denying this today know too little about the movements of the moon.

-Many flat-earthers also denies there any differences between stars and planets.
+Many flat-earthers also deny there any differences between stars and planets.
 Trouble is one can see the difference between the two with an unaided eye.
-Planets shine noticeably brighter and don’t twinkle like the stars.
+Planets shine noticeably brighter and does not twinkle like the stars.
 If one checks them out night after night they move against the background of stars.
-This way five of the planets become already known before the invention of writing.
+This way five of the planets already become known before the invention of writing.

 Interestingly, it was the differences in background stars which established the idea of a round Earth.
 This was Aristoteles’ argument for the Earth being round.
 There being differences in which stars one sees at different latitudes.
 Even the difference between Giza and Thessaloniki must have been noticeable to sailors.
 So the Greeks developed a method for finding out one’s latitude based on the height of certain stars.
 Methods developed from it can still be used today.
 But they are not needed as often anymore.